ewojciechowski12/seniorThesisRepo/checkins.md

 1. Ordered microcontrollers, accelerometer and additional accessories.
 2. Setup development environment (Arduino IDE).
 3. Ran some sample projects to understand Arduino syntax and how to interface with GPIO pins on the ESP32.
-4. Connected accelerometer to ESP32 and developed a program to display sensor readings in serial monitor (console).

 ### This week I learned: